 In addition to his work in general prosecution and the narcotics unit, he served with the Major Crimes Unit for four years, until 2002, when he was elected District Attorney for San Bernardino County.

 His civic services have included serving as a school board member from 1995 – 2002; member of the California Victim Compensation and Government Claims Board; and President of the California District Attorney Association , to name a few.

 In 2011, Ramos was elected to represent the State of California on the National District Attorneys Association Board of Directors (NDAA) and serve as chair of the NDAA’s Committee for Corrections and Prison Re-entry.
 In July 2013, he was elected Vice President of NDAA.
 He is currently serving a three-year term.

 In 2009, Ramos responded to this problem of human trafficking in San Bernardino County and created the county’s Coalition Against Sexual Exploitation (CASE).
 The coalition brought together a partnership of county departments including the District Attorney’s Office, Sheriff’s Department, Probation Department, County Superintendent of Schools, Department of Children and Family Services, Public Defender and Department of Behavioral Health, to raise awareness of this issue, and to provide enhanced county and community resources to victims.
 Since that time, he campaigned heavily in favor of Proposition 35 which voters overwhelmingly passed in 2012 and created a Human Trafficking Prosecution Unit.

-In an effort to reduce the demand for victims of human trafficking, the Ramos began releasing the names and photographs of defendant convicted of solicitation in San Bernardino County.
+In an effort to reduce the demand for victims of human trafficking, Ramos also began releasing the names and photographs of defendant convicted of solicitation in San Bernardino County.

 “It was time to try and put a stop to the demand that is associated with the sexual exploitation of our young women,” Ramos said.
 “Our message is simple: If you’re a so-called john thinking about soliciting sex in San Bernardino County, you better think twice.”